pointOfive/STA130/README.md

 - 2 hours of in-person lecture and interactive class practice quizzes

-  > 3 hours of "completion credit" R homework (10%) designed to develop and practice the skills evaluated on the exams (40%) and the course project (25%)
+  > 3 hours of "completion credit" R homework (5%) designed to develop and practice the skills evaluated on the exams (45%) and the course project (20%)

-- 1 hour of in-person tutorial activities (15%) focussing on written and verbal comminication
+- 2 hours of in-person tutorial activities (15%) focussing on written and verbal comminication

   > 2 hours of written and verbal communication homework (10%) designed to develop and practice the skills evaluated on the exams and the course project